ReconScribe

 This change alone makes ITR-1 the right form for an estimated additional 8 to 12 lakh salaried filers annually who were previously stuck on ITR-2.

-The second relief targets retail equity investors.
+The second relief targets retail equity investors, and it actually arrived a year earlier, through CBDT Notification 40/2025 for AY 2025-26; it continues unchanged this year.
 Section 112A, covering long-term gains on listed equity shares and equity-oriented mutual funds, has a basic exemption of ₹1.25 lakh per financial year.
-For AY 2026-27, you can now report Section 112A LTCG within this exemption directly in ITR-1, provided:
+You can report Section 112A LTCG within this exemption directly in ITR-1, provided:

 If even one of these conditions fails, say, you sold an ELSS unit with ₹40,000 gain and also have a ₹15,000 STCG from a single equity trade, you must file ITR-2.